What To Bring On Your Dive Trip

 All divers are required to have dive insurance prior to boarding with us.
 Check your insurance policies for medical coverage.
 Diving accidents are expensive.
 The U.S. Coast Guard does not answer “all-calls” anymore.
 Since we will be operating 50 miles off shore, evacuation can cost up to $5000 per person.
 Be prepared for care wherever you are.
 D.A.N. insurance is acceptable in Bahamas, for more information call (919) 684-2948.

-Feel free to contact us at anytime prior to your Tiger Shark expedition if you have any questions, or would like to request anything (vegan diets, birthdays, et al) that might make your shark diving adventure even more exceptional.
+Feel free to contact us prior to your expedition if you have any questions, or would like to request anything (vegan diets, birthdays, et al) that might make your adventure even more exceptional.
+We can accommodate any dietary needs as long as we have prior notification for planning purposes.

 Traveling to MV Kate